fushizhe/rulesetwiki/README.md

 <a name="css2"/>

 ##### Use absolute units in CSS
-X-lint tend to use relative rather than absolute units.
-This way the content of a page will adjust better to the browser window and fonts will be displayed relative to the users specifications or relative to the default settings of the browser.
-But this may not always be the case, in some situation, it might be better to use absuloute units:
+It is better to use relative rather than absolute units.
+This way the content of a page will adjust better to the browser window and fonts will be displayed relative to the users specifications or relative to the default settings of the browser. **But this may not always be the case**, in some situation, such as when developer needs to make accurate positioning of a widget in a page, then it might be better to use absuloute units.
+On the whole, the deceloper should deal with absuloute units when designing responsive applications.

 ```CSS
 /* these are some absolute units that will be */